Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Ultralight Sleeping Pads

-Nemo Switchback (14.5 oz, $55, R-value 2) - Basically the same as the Z Lite but I find it folds down more compact.
+Nemo Switchback (14.5 oz, $55, R-value 2) - Basically the same as the Z Lite, but it folds down a bit more compact.

-Nemo Tensor Insulated (13.9 oz, $190, R-value 4.2) - A popular inflatable sleeping pad alternative to the X Lite.
+Nemo Tensor Insulated (13.9 oz, $190, R-value 4.2) - A popular competitor to the X Lite.
 Some people find the dimpled surface more comfortable than the horizontal baffles of the X Lite.

 Clothing

 Note: The suggested weights are just a guide as weight is dependent on clothing size.
-I’m basing my suggestions on a women’s size M.
+I usually wear a women’s size S in tops and size 2-4 in bottoms.

 Base Layer